Entropion and ectropion are conditions that can dealt with.

 Specific complications of this operation

 - Cosmetic problems

 How soon will I recover?

 Regular exercise should help you to return to normal activities as soon as possible.
-Before you start exercising, you should ask a member of the healthcare team or your GP for advice.
+Although, before you start exercising, ask the healthcare team or your GP for advice.

 The results of an entropion or ectropion repair last for a long time.
-However, as you get older the skin and soft tissues of your eyelids will continue to slacken and the problem may come back.
+However, as you get older your skin and soft tissues of your eyelids will continue to slacken and the problem may come back.

 An entropion or ectropion repair is an operation to correct an eyelid that turns in or turns out.
 The operation should improve symptoms caused by entropion or ectropion.
 To find out more, call us on 0808 101 0337.

 Speak to us today about how to get referred for this treatment.
 Meet with a consultant of your choice, with appointments usually available within 48 hours.